 What is business entertainment?

 Business entertainment is the term for taking people out to eat or ordering food for an event.
+To claim a meal, you must have discussed research, classes, student recruitment, or any other topic that forwards the mission of the department for at least some portion of the meal.

 If you take someone out to eat while traveling, these rules still apply.
 Note that you cannot claim the meal as both business entertainment and per diem.